-When people start using recreational drugs, whether illegal or abused-prescription, it’s not just a gateway to other drugs that is opened.
+When people start using recreational drugs, whether illegal or abused-prescription, they don’t only open a gateway to other drugs.
 The world of promiscuous, unsafe sex is opened and has its’ own consequences that can affect your life for years to come.
 Being under the influence and deciding to have sex in a delusional state can lead to a person getting STDs, unwanted/unplanned pregnancies, changed relationships with people you care about, addiction to sex, and emotional aftermath.
 Because drugs and random sex trigger the same reward system in the brain that desires reckless actions, it’s not uncommon for people to experience both drug and sex addiction.
 It’s important for people to understand the connection between drugs and dangerous sex.

-Having sex is not a decision that should be made while under the influence of drugs and/or alcohol.
+Having sex is not a decision that you should make while under the influence of drugs and/or alcohol.
 When your thoughts are distorted by drugs, you may not consider the risks associated with sex, such as diseases, addiction, unplanned pregnancies, and harm to your self-esteem and emotional well-being.
-Many people may not ask the right questions such as if their partner for the night has any STDs, and they may forget to use a condom or other safe-sex item.
-As I said before, drugs cloud judgment, when you’re high or drunk you can’t make rational decisions, such as taking necessary precautions to ensure safety, or having sex with people you may not choose to while sober.
-It should be common knowledge at this point that unprotected sex (which is common with drug-induced intercourse) can lead to the transmission of STDs.
+Many people may not ask the right questions such as if their partner has any STDs.
+In tun, they may forget to use a condom or other safe-sex item.
+As I said before, drugs cloud judgment.
+When you’re high or drunk you can’t make rational decisions.
+For example, you might not take precautions to ensure safety.
+You might also have sex with people you wouldn’t have when sober.
+It should be common knowledge at this point that unprotected sex can lead to the transmission of STDs.

 Let’s Wrap This Up

-I’m hoping that it should already be known to people that because drugs and alcohol lower inhibitions, that those under the influence will be less likely to perform safe-sex, and have sex with more people – both factors that contribute to STDs, unplanned pregnancies, and feelings of regret or remorse.
-Sex is a big deal, and shouldn’t be taken so lightly given the potential outcomes.
-As such, any decisions relating to intercourse should be made while both involved are sober and coherent – not drunk, high, or coming down off a binge.
+I’m hoping people already know that because drugs and alcohol lower inhibitions, you will be less likely to perform safe-sex.
+They’ll also have sex with more people.
+Both are factors that contribute to STDs, unplanned pregnancies, and feelings of regret or remorse.
+Sex is a big deal, and no one should take it so lightly given the potential outcomes.
+As such, individuals should make any intercourse-related decisions while they are both sober and coherent.
+Not when they’re drunk, high, or coming down off a binge.